adaltas/node-nikita/docs/content/usages/schema.md

 ## Pattern properties

-A object with dynamic keys is validated with the [`patternProperties` keyword](https://ajv.js.org/json-schema.html#patternproperties).
+An object with dynamic keys is validated with the [`patternProperties` keyword](https://ajv.js.org/json-schema.html#patternproperties).
 The value of this keyword is a map where keys are regular expressions and the values are JSON Schemas.

 In this example, all the keys starting with `my_` must be of type `string`: